 The results also provide an overall economic outlook index, which is based on businesses’ projected six-month sales, spending and employment figures.

-About the 2013, Fourth Quarter Robins School of Business / VACEOs Economic Survey
+About the 2015, Second Quarter Robins School of Business / VACEOs Economic Survey

-The council and the Robins School collected responses from 87 CEOs in central Virginia.
-The median annual revenue year-to-date for CEOs responding was $3.1 million.
+The council and the Robins School collected responses from 54 CEOs in central Virginia.
+The average annual revenue year-to-date for CEOs responding was $4 million.
 Multiple industries are represented in the sample (for example, construction, manufacturing, finance and insurance, and retail).
-The median employment of member companies for this survey was 20.
+The median number of full-time employees for responding companies in this survey was 22.5.